acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

     main(auto_envvar_prefix='ADDER')                        # [9]
 {% endhighlight %}

-1. Allow this script to be run as a shell script by setting the executable bit with `chmod +x`
+1. Run the file using Python from the user environment.
+This is run by settting the executable bit via `chmod +x`.
-2. Import the click library for creating the CLI
+2. Import Click library to create the Command Line Interface (CLI).
-3. The essence of the Adder as a function
+3. The core functionality of an adding machine.
-4. This decorator function (`@` syntax) returns a new function that initializes Click.
+4. The `@` is notation for the application of a decorator function.
+This returns `main`  wrapped with `click` initialization.
-5. Required options can be read from the environment, as opposed to arguments which are required parameters.
+5. This convention should be adopted when running applications through Docker.
+See [9].
-6. The main function is the application entrypoint
+6. The application entrypoint
-7. Here, results are printed to standard output, but there are better ways of passing data between applications.
+7. Printing to stdout is one way to pass data between applications.
+Files and sockets are also widely used.
-8. Idiomatic python for single script python entrypoints.
+8. The script is run standalone when the `__main__` script entrypoint is defined.
-9. Tell `click` to read options from the environment with a prefix.
+9. `click` will read variables from the environment when the `auto_envvar_prefix` is defined.

-We're now able to run this from the shell.
+We're can now run the application in the wild.
 ```bash
 $ chmod +x adder.py
 $ pipenv run ./adder.py --port-A 3 --port-B 4